tum-pbs/pbdl-book/physgrad.md

 As long as the physical process does _not destroy_ information, the Jacobian is non-singular.
 In fact, it is believed that information in our universe cannot be destroyed so any physical process could in theory be inverted as long as we have perfect knowledge of the state.

-While evaluating the IGs directly can be done through matrix inversion or taking the derivative of an inverse simulator, we now consider what happens if we use the inverse simulator directly in backpropagation.
+???
+While evaluating the IGs directly can be done through matrix inversion or taking the derivative of an inverse simulator,  ???

+We now consider a somewhat theoretical construct: what can we do if we have access to an

+what happens if we use the inverse simulator directly in backpropagation.
 Let $y = \mathcal P(x)$ be a forward simulation, and $\mathcal P(y)^{-1}=x$ its inverse (we assume it exists for now, but below we'll relax that assumption).
 Equipped with the inverse we now define an update that we'll call the **physical gradient** (PG) {cite}`holl2021pg` in the following as